tranthuyquynh122-cyber/Customer-Segmentation-with-RFM/README.md

 - Businesses should maintain engagement through **loyalty programs, personalized offers, and exclusive deals**.

 ---

-### Final Takeaway
+### 📈 Business Impact

-Customer value is highly concentrated in **loyal and high-frequency buyers**, while a significant portion of customers are either new or at risk of churn.
+The analysis shows that customer value is highly concentrated among loyal and high-frequency buyers.

-By focusing on **increasing purchase frequency, retaining high-value customers, and reactivating declining segments**, the business can improve **customer lifetime value and long-term revenue growth**.
+By focusing on the following strategies, the business can improve long-term performance:

+- Retain and reward **high-value customers** to maximize lifetime value.
+- Re-engage **high-risk customers** before they churn.
+- Encourage **repeat purchases among new customers** to build purchasing habits.

+These actions can help increase **customer lifetime value**, reduce **customer churn**, and drive **sustainable revenue growth** in an e-commerce retail environment.